 Closing the home's curtains acts as an additional layer of insulation between the outside and inside air.
 It also can increase the security of the home.

-If choosing to leave lights on for security, install timers and photocell day/night sensors to ensure that electricity is only used at the time of day when it is important for home safety.
+If choosing to leave lights on for security, install timers and photocell day/night sensors, or photocell LED bulbs in outdoor fixtures to ensure that electricity is only used at the time of day when it is important for home safety.

 Install LED flood lights in the fixtures that will be turning on often.

 Before locking up, walk around the house to ensure that all small electronics, phone chargers, and clocks are unplugged.
 These devices are using small amounts of electricity - but it all adds up!
 Also, turn off and unplug space heaters, hot tub heaters, water features, humidifiers, and other special appliances there may be in and around the home.